Check Templates

 Template State

 Any changes to a template may or may not impact its related checks, depending on whether the template state is locked or unlocked.
-Managing the template state allows you to control if updates automatically apply to all related checks or let them function independently.
+Managing the template state allows you to control whether updates automatically apply to all related checks or let them function independently.

 Unlocked

-• Quality Checks can evolve independently of the template.
-Subsequent updates to an unlocked Check Template do not affect its related quality checks
+- Quality Checks can evolve independently of the template.
+Subsequent updates to an unlocked Check Template do not affect its related quality checks.

 Locked

-• Quality Checks from a locked Check Template will inherit changes made to the template.
-Subsequent updates to a locked Check Template do affect its related quality checks
+- Quality Checks from a locked Check Template will inherit changes made to the template.
+Subsequent updates to a locked Check Template do affect its related quality checks.

 Info